codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 ## Creating new pipelines

-You can create new projects by clicking on *Projects* in the left sidebar and then selecting the *Add Project* button on the top right corner.
+You can create new projects by clicking on *Projects* in the left sidebar and then selecting the *New Project* button on the top right corner.
 A dialog will appear that will ask you for the project name and optional tags that you can use for [access control]({{site.baseurl}}/docs/enterprise/access-control/).

 Once you are inside the project view you can start editing pipelines with a UI environment that works similar to a traditional IDE.